 5. Healthy reading habits mean a healthier body

 All readers will tell you that being immersed in a great book can stimulate the brain’s various functions.
 Different researchers have proven this and continue to support the different health benefits accrued from reading.

-The National Institute on Aging highly recommends keeping your mind active through reading books, magazines and articles as you age.
+The National Institute on Aging highly recommends keeping your mind active by reading books, magazines, and articles as you age.

 Empathy describes the ability to understand or feel other people’s experiences and relate them to oneself.
 It is a skill that can be learned and practiced daily.

 When reading the character’s thoughts and feelings, it becomes clear what it’s like to be a part of their story and learn to live like another person with a whole different view of life than yours.

 The reactions you have to certain events in a story mostly vary from those of the character’s.
 This is great for the reader as it lets them experience the emotions of the other person.